SabbirMamun12/petstore-API-performance-testing/README.md

 # petstore-performance-testing using JMeter

-This repository contains performance reports and scripts for the site URL: https://petstore.octoperf.com.
+This repository contains performance reports and scripts for the site  [PETSTORE](https://petstore.octoperf.com/actions/Catalog.action).
 This performance testing was conducted using Apache JMeter to evaluate the system's capability to how many concurrent requests were handled and then measure its performance under different loads.

 # Following tests were performed:

-I’ve completed performance test on frequently used API for test site [PETSTORE](https://petstore.octoperf.com).
+I’ve completed performance test on frequently used API for test site [PETSTORE](https://petstore.octoperf.com/actions/Catalog.action).

 **30 Concurrent Request with 2 Loop Count**